-- Over 75% of illnesses were attributed to seven food categories: Chicken, Seeded Vegetables (such as tomatoes), Pork, Fruits, Other Produce, Eggs, and Turkey. - The credibility intervals for each of the seven food categories that account for 75.6% of all illnesses overlap with some of the others.
+- Over 75% of illnesses were attributed to seven food categories: Chicken, Fruits, Pork, Seeded Vegetables (such as tomatoes), Other Produce (such as fungi, herbs, nuts and root vegetables), Turkey and Eggs. - The credibility intervals for each of the seven food categories that account for 75.9% of all illnesses overlap with some of the others.

-Figure 3: Estimated percentage of foodborne Escherichia coli O157 illnesses (with 90% credibility intervals) for 2018, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
+Figure 3: Estimated percentage of foodborne Escherichia coli O157 illnesses (with 90% credibility intervals) for 2019, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
 Click here to download relevant data.

-Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2014 - 2018) and exponentially less weight to each earlier year (1998- 2013).
+Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2015-2019) and exponentially less weight to each earlier year (1998-2014).